Eddie Murphy Welcomes Baby No. 10

 The 57-year-old comedian and his fiancée Paige Butcher welcomed a baby boy on Friday, Nov.
 30.

-A rep for Murphy revealed, "Both mother and son are doing well."
+The newborn is Eddie's second child with the model, who he started dating in 2012.
+In the six years since they started dating, they welcomed daughter Izzy Oona Murphy in 2016.

-Eddie already has a good amount of experience with newborns under his belt, having eight children from previous relationships.
-With ex-girlfriend Paulette McNeely he had his first son, Eric, 29.
+Eddie already has a good amount of experience with newborns under his belt, having eight children from previous relationships over the years.
+The comedian first became a dad when he dated Paulette McNeely and had his eldest son, Eric, 29.
 Later, he welcomed son Christian, 27, with ex-girlfriend Tamara Hood.